sbuchmiller/elytrAI/docs/proposal.md

 Once our agent can conisistently fly the elytra, our group may introduce additional mechanics.
 Currently we plan to introduce fireworks, which can be used while flying an elytra to gain a temporary speed boost.
 The agent will then have to learn the best time to use these fireworks to fly further.

-We may also introduce obstacles.
-The agent would then have to maximize speed while navigating around obstacles in the air.
+Possible additions for later in the project could include obstacles which the agent would have to navigate to maximize speed and distance.
+Also we may introduce the agent to fireworks which would allow them to gain a boost in flight speed when lit.
+But with only a limited number available, they would have to learn to use them sparingly and at the right time.

 <br>